 The elapsed time message is printed by the costatement starting at the line marked (2).
 Costatements need to be executed regularly, often at least every 25 ms. To accomplish this, the costatements are enclosed in a while loop.
 The while loop starts at (1) and ends at (6).
 The statement at (3) waits for a time delay, in this case 1000 ms (one second).
 The costatement executes each pass through the while loop.
 When a waitfor condition is encountered the first time, the current value of MS_TIMER is saved and then on each subsequent pass the saved value is compared to the current value.
-If a waitfor condition is not encountered, then a jump is made to the end of the costatement (4), and on the next pass of the loop, when the execution thread reaches the beginning of the costatement, execution passes directly to the waitfor statement.
+If a waitfor condition is not encountered, then a jump is made to the end of the costatement, execution passes directly to the waitfor statement.
 Once 1000 ms has passed, the statement after the waitfor is executed.
 A costatement can wait for a long period of time, but not use a lot of execution time.
 Each costatement is a little program with its own statement pointer that advances in response to conditions.
 On each pass through the while loop as few as one statement in the costatement executes, starting at the current position of the costatement's statement pointer.
 Consult Chapter 5 for more details.